pachyderm/docs/content/latest/enterprise/auth/enterprise-server/setup.md

 {{% notice note %}}
 Update the following values as follows:

 `PACHD-IP`: The address of Pachyderm's IP.
-Retrieve Pachyderm external IP address if necessary.
+Retrieve MLDM external IP address if necessary.
  `ISSUER`, `CLIENT-ID`, `CLIENT-SECRET`: Refer to our [Identity Provider Configuration page](../../authentication/idp-dex#create-a-connector-configuration-file).
 {{% /notice %}}